CosmWasm/wasmd/doc/proto.md

 <a name="cosmwasm.wasm.v1beta1.GenesisState.GenMsgs"></a>

 ### GenesisState.GenMsgs
-GenMsgs define the messages that can be executed during genesis phase.
+GenMsgs define the messages that can be executed during genesis phase in order.
 The intention is to have more human readable data that is auditable.